kent-rasmussen/azt/USAGE.md

 This tool will ultimately be able to help with the sorting and correction of consonants and vowels, but until those functions are implemented, these reports should be helpful.

+**Note on scripts and fonts**: Reports are run with Charis SIL; if this doesn't meet your needs (e.g., for Ethiopic scripts), please [write me](<mailto:kent_rasmussen@sil.org?subject=A→Z+T script request>) with the relevant language code(s) and the scripts needed, and I can add them.
+In any case, as these reports are editable, changes can also be made manually.

 ## Subsequent Runs: Tone (Sort, and Follow Directions) ![Tone](images/T%20alone%20clear6_icon.png "Tone")
 ### Sorting progression: The Status Table
 Once you have done any sorting for the selected lexical category, to the right on the main window you will see a status pane, with groupings by syllable profile and check stage (for one lexical category and check type at a time).
 To see progress for another check type or lexical category, switch to that check type or lexical category.